SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/fundamentals/loop-control.md

 title: Loop control - break and continue
 ---

-CRMScript has several statements that can alter the flow of `for`, `while`, and `switch`code blocks.
+CRMScript has several statements that can alter the flow of `for` and `while` loops.
 This comes in addition to the loop conditions.

 ## Break statement